OmameIsaiah/event-booking/README.md

 ## General Information
-This API captures the basic functionalities of and event booking system including the following:
+This API captures the basic functionalities of an event booking system including the following:
 * Account creation.
 * Account verification via OTP.
 * Sign in and authorization.